Scottish Borders Council (SBC) is seeking feedback on its proposals to transfer the council’s cultural services to a trust.

 Members of the public are welcome to attend and hear more about the proposals.
 Meetings with Eildon and Tweeddale have already been held but forums still to take place are Cheviot Area Forum, Tait Hall, Kelso, 4 June, 6.30pm; Berwickshire Area Forum, Council Chambers, Newtown Street, Duns, 5 June, 6.30pm; Teviot & Liddesdale Area Forum, Lesser Hall, Town Hall, Hawick, 17 June, 6.30pm.

-The public are able to have their say through an online consultation form at www.scotborders.gov.uk/culturetrust or by emailing their views to: email@example.com.
-They can also write to the Cultural Services Manager, Scottish Borders Council, Newtown St Boswells TD6 OSA.
+The public are able to have their say on the proposals by completing an online consultation form at: www.scotborders.gov.uk/culturetrust or by emailing their views to: firstname.lastname@example.org.
+They can also write to the Cultural Services manager, Scottish Borders Council, Newtown St Boswells TD6 0SA.

-Councillor Vicky Davidson, Executive Member for Culture, Sport, Youth and Communities explained: “The ownership of buildings will stay with the council but they will be leased to the trust in a way which has proved successful with the three Borders sport and leisure trusts.
+“The ownership of buildings will stay with the council but they will be leased to the trust in a way which has already proved successful with the three Borders sport and leisure trusts.

 “We are happy to answer any questions about the proposals and I would encourage people to contact the Council with their views and queries using any of the methods mentioned above.”